 Understand Your Own Emotions

-I’ve found that often times we don’t actually understand what the core problem is.
-When you really identify your own feelings on something, you can communicate better to your spouse.
+I’ve found that oftentimes we don’t actually understand what the core problem is.
+When you really identify your own feelings on something, you can communicate better with your spouse.

 Sex is More Than a Physical Need